ucsb-cs184-f24/team14Sublet/team/retrospectives/RETRO_01.md

 * What advice would you give to the next person leading a retro based on what you learned today?
   - Next retro will be different hoping we are pushing lots of code and making lots of contributions!

+# Retro Experiment Outcome

+* We limited our standups to 5 minutes and decided to do the standups at the end of class so that we could get more work done.
+This was successful since we didn't spend 10-15 minutes on our standup as we sometimes tend to do.
+* We created our deadlines for the issues and completed them.
+* We are making more issues for the next sprint to complete for the following week.